apereo/cas/docs/cas-server-documentation/release_notes/RC3.md

 - Scratch codes may also be used to verify an account during the [Google Authenticator](../mfa/GoogleAuthenticator-Authentication.html) registration flow.
 - Tickets captured via [JPA ticket registry](../ticketing/JPA-Ticket-Registry.html) will also track the ticket expiration time and the last-used time.
 - [Passwordless accounts](../authentication/Passwordless-Authentication.html) can be now customized and post-processed once fetched from the passwordless account store.
+- [MongoDb Ticket Registry](../ticketing/MongoDb-Ticket-Registry.html) has now removed a "text" index on the full json contents of the ticket to improve performance.
+- [SAML2 metadata via AWS S3](../installation/Configuring-SAML2-DynamicMetadata-AmazonS3.html) has changed its strategy for metadata storage to no longer track certificate and keys for signing and encryption operations as part of the *S3 object's metadata*, which may cause failures due to size limitations.
+Instead, all SAML2 metadata elements are put inside the S3 object's content as a JSON document.

 ## Library Upgrades